 This initiative focuses on the development and implementation of a comprehensive strategy for the use of information technology by Nebraska state government.
-The strategy will utilize a hybrid centralization model combining elements of both the centralized and decentralized IT management models.
-Enterprise technologies will be centralized with agency-specific activities remaining with the agencies.
+The strategy has utilized a hybrid centralization model combining elements of both the centralized and decentralized IT management models.
+Enterprise technologies are centralized with agency-specific activities remaining with the agencies.
 Top priorities include: